openvinotoolkit/openvino/docs/ops/arithmetic/Divide_1.md

 **Category**: *Arithmetic binary*

-**Short description**: *Divide* performs element-wise division operation with two given tensors applying broadcasting rule specified in the *auto_broacast* attribute.
+**Short description**: *Divide* performs element-wise division operation with two given tensors, applying broadcasting rule specified in the *auto_broadcast* attribute.

 **Detailed description**
 Before performing arithmetic operation, input tensors *a* and *b* are broadcasted if their shapes are different and `auto_broadcast` attribute is not `none`.
 Broadcasting is performed according to `auto_broadcast` value.
-After broadcasting *Divide* performs division operation for the input tensors *a* and *b* using the formula below:
+After broadcasting, *Divide* performs division operation for the input tensors *a* and *b*, using the formula below:

 \f[
 o_{i} = \frac{a_{i}}{b_{i}}